Hafsa-Iqbal/Optimization_of_Probabilistic_Switching_Models_Based_on_a_Two-Step_Clustering_Approach/README.md

 Note: Data used for this work is not published yet.

-Citation
+Citation:
-If you find our work useful in your research, please cite our work:
+If you find our work useful in your research, please cite as follows;

 ```
 @inproceedings{iqbal2020optimization,